 The Center houses the SafeZone Program which trains faculty, staff, and students in providing safe and knowledgeable resources for all in the campus community.
-The revitalized SafeZone program is a campus-wide volunteer organization created to improve reporting of sexual assault and other discriminatory or hateful acts and crimes, as well as to provide allies for LGBT students, faculty and staff with concerns.
-The Center for Advocacy, Response & Education (CARE) works with the K-State Campaign for Nonviolence (CNV) on many justice-related projects.
+The SafeZone program is a campus-wide ally network created to improve reporting of sexual assault and other discriminatory or hateful acts and crimes, as well as to provide support for LGBT students, faculty and staff.
+The Center for Advocacy, Response & Education works with the K-State Campaign for Nonviolence (CNV) on many justice-related projects.

 - The P.E.E.R.S.
-(Proactive Educators for the Elimination of Rape and Sexual Violence) class is periodically taught by the Center for Advocacy, Response, and Education director and is founded on the belief that students can effectively educate each other on issues concerning rape and sexual/relationship violence.
-PEERS is offered as a two-semester, 3 credit seminar, providing in-depth training about the cultural, psychological, medical, criminal, and legal system aspects of sexual assault, followed by opportunities to present to organizations, living groups, and classes.
+(Proactive Educators for the Elimination of Rape and Sexual Violence) academic class, founded on the belief that students can effectively educate each other on issues concerning rape and sexual/relationship violence.
+This class provides in-depth training about the cultural, psychological, medical, criminal, and legal system aspects of sexual assault, followed by opportunities to present to organizations, living groups, and classes.

-The office in 206 Holton is open to all faculty, staff, and students from 8am to 5pm.
+The office in 206 Holton hall is open to all faculty, staff, and students from 8am to 5pm.